brunosan/brunosan.eu/_posts/blog/2012-10-29-Running-a-marathon.md

 I've written before on how to make a map in TileMill with [all your runs as a heatmap](http://brunosan.eu/2012/07/20/a-heatmap-for-all-your-runs-in-runkeeper/).
 I did it again, this time with the marathon itself in black, for contrast.
 This is it:

+The geek fun continues after the marathon.
+I got hold of all runners data and started playing around with it.
+This is the second part:

 ##How I got the data

 **Scrapping the data**